NetCIL Client User Guide

 Acknowledgments

-The NetCIL Client system represents the culmination of over 12000 hours of development work by a number of dedicated people.
+The CFAL-NetCIL database system represents the culmination of over 14,000 hours of development work by a number of dedicated people.
 The staff of ed2c is particularly grateful for the valuable assistance that professionals at a number of centers have provided.
 Their contributions have played a major role in making the NetCIL Client database system a valuable community asset.

 This on-line documentation is designed to serve as a basic guide to the NetCIL Client Database System.
 In the course of its use, you will find that you need to make a number of policy decisions regarding the collection and interpretation of the data that you will store in your site-specific database.
 As you gain insight into the system and its role within your organization, you may develop procedures that could be of benefit to other users.
 The staff of ed2c welcomes your input in order to make this guide and the application more useful.
 Feel free to forward your comments to us anytime.